 Placing a loved one in a nursing home can feel like a great solution.
-You don’t have to worry about them being home alone where they can’t do things for themselves.
+You don't have to worry about them being home alone where they can't do things for themselves.
 However, there are many issues to worry about when they do make the transition to a nursing home.
 One of the unfortunate things that accompanies these living conditions is the high risk of infection.
 Read on to learn about why this is such a hazardous environment and what nursing homes should be doing to prevent infections.
+Risk Factors for Infections in Nursing Homes There are various reasons why nursing home residents are likely to get infections, including the following:

 - Age: As a person ages, their immune system becomes weaker and less effective.
 Because of the advanced age of a typical nursing home resident, they are obviously, at a higher risk of infection than their younger counterparts.
 Another risk factor that comes with age is the fact that devices many residents need, including pacemakers and artificial hips carry high risks of infection.
 Additionally, yet another age factor is that some residents suffer from cognitive impairments, such as dementia or Alzheimer's disease.
 This can make it less likely for them to remember to practice good hygiene; infection may occur as a result.